fjvallarino/monomer/docs/design-decisions.md

 allows for that use case.
 I don't think microlens has something similar, plus I'm currently using more things from lens.

+## Why Lens and not Optics?

+I started this project in one form or another in mid-2018, while the Optics library was released in September 2019.
+I have not had a strong reason for replacing Lens with Optics, and a migration would take a lot of effort.

 ## Why nanovg?
 The project's repository says it's not actively maintained.

 [NanoVG](https://github.com/memononen/nanovg) is an easy to use vector graphics